dafny-lang/dafny/docs/DafnyRef/Specifications.md

 }
 ```

-However, invariant checking is disabled within the body of an instance method until exit _unless_ it makes a call to
-another function or method.
+Note that a _class_ with an invariant must declare at least one constructor so that its invariant does not hold vacuously.
+Furthermore, no object invariant cannot be broken (and then re-established) over the course of an instance method _except_ in the initialization phase of a constructor, although this may change in a future release.
 For example,

 ```dafny
 class C {